"Flying Cloud " by Mamoli - kit bash

 IMG_0280.jpeg

 Wonderful American Empire and so original and pristine. usually the veneer on these examples is in pretty decrepit shape. looks to be old or original shellac finish, which they all were in this period.
-The pulls don't look original.
-Usually Walnut or Mahogany or stamped brass floral rounds.
+The pulls don't look original on the desk.
+Usually turned Walnut or Mahogany or stamped brass floral rounds.
 The feet on the bookcase look like they were originally bracket feet but were cut down.
 A common issue on period furniture.
 Everything else about it looks original.
 That and having a signature provenance are all in the very+ column.
 Sadly, the value of antique furniture has plummeted since the golden era of the late70s, 80s and 90s when I got to work on it.

 Thanks for sharing!
 Thumbsup :p